SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: The SeaTurtleID2022 dataset

 \subsection{Dataset highlights}

-\parOursNS{Large-scale in the wild dataset} With 7774 photographs and 400 individuals, the dataset represents the most extensive publicly available dataset for sea turtle identification in the wild.
-The images are uncropped and with various backgrounds.
-Approximately 90\% of photographs have size 5472$\times$3648 pixels, the average photograph size is 5289$\times$3546 pixels, while the head occupies on average 639$\times$551 pixels. \cref{fig:individuals} shows the number of photographs for each individual.
-The majority (239/400) of individuals have at least ten photographs (depicted by the dashed line).
-Similarly, most individuals (228/400) were encountered at least twice.
+\textbf{Large-scale in the wild dataset}: With 8729 photographs and 438 individuals, the dataset represents the most extensive publicly available dataset for sea turtle identification in the wild.
+The images are in original resolution and with various backgrounds.
+Approximately 90\% of photographs have a size of 5472$\times$3648 pixels, the average photograph size is 5269$\times$3564 pixels, while the head occupies on average 635$\times$554 pixels.
+Figure\,\ref{fig:individuals} shows the number of photographs for each individual.
+The majority of individuals ($\frac{272}{438}$) have at least ten photographs (depicted by the dashed line).
+Similarly, most individuals ($\frac{270}{438}$) were encountered at least twice.
 We note that this number is expected to increase in the following years since this dataset is updated annually.

-\parOurs{Long time span \& timestamps} The dataset contains photographs continuously captured over 12 years from 2010 to 2021.
-In contrast to most existing animal datasets that are usually collected in controlled environments and/or over a short time span, the SeaTurtleID dataset includes a timestamp (date in day/month/year format) for each photograph.

-\cref{fig:time} (left) shows the number of encounters for each year, with a significantly larger number from 2015 onwards.
-We note that this is driven by an increasing data collection effort rather than reflecting actual annual animal abundance.
-Furthermore, \cref{fig:time} (middle) and (right) show the distribution of the 400 individuals with respect to the total number of observation years and the total span in years.
+\textbf{Long time span \& timestamps}: The dataset contains photographs continuously captured over 13 years from 2010 to 2022.
+In contrast to most existing animal datasets that are usually collected in controlled environments and/or over a short time span, the SeaTurtleID2022 dataset includes a timestamp (in dd:mm:yyyy format) for each photograph.
+Figure\,\,\ref{fig:time} (left) shows the number of encounters for each year, with a significantly larger number from 2015 onwards.
+We note that this is driven by an increasing data collection effort rather than reflecting actual annual recurrence.
+In Figure\,\,\ref{fig:time} (right), we show the number of newly observed individuals.
+Furthermore, Figure\,\,\ref{fig:time} (middle) shows the distribution of the 438 individuals with respect to the total number of observation years.
 A span of one year means that a turtle was photographed only in one year.
-Many turtles (166/400) were photographed in at least two different years, and three turtles spanned ten years.
+Many turtles ($\frac{180}{438}$) were photographed in at least two different years, and 9 individual turtles spanned more than 9 years. \\